-You don’t have to restart your computer and go into BIOS to find out whether your Windows 8 is booting in UEFI mode or Legacy mode.
+You don’t have to restart your computer and go into BIOS to find out whether your Windows 8 or 10 is booting in UEFI mode or Legacy mode.
 You can do so while you are still working in Windows and here is how.

 It opens System Information window.
 Under System Summary, you will easily identify your Windows boot mode from BIOS Mode line.